EliteLoser/RemoveOldFiles/README.md

 Use Svendsen Tech's `Remove-OldFiles` function to delete files based on date logic with time granularity ranging from milliseconds to months, and an optional file name regex filter.

-Removes files that are older than the specified number of milliseconds, seconds, minutes, hours, days, weeks or months - or a combination of any of these.
-They are added together.
+Removes files that are "older" than the specified number of milliseconds, seconds, minutes, hours, days, weeks or months - or a combination of any of these, as calculated based on the "LastWriteTime" property returned from Get-Item, for determining "age".
+All the specified time units are added together.

 Optional file name filtering with a regular expression, otherwise all files are targeted.

 Optional recursion.
 Resolve-Path support that allows for directories for instance two levels deep with something like `-Path C:\foo\*\*`.